FridaWikell/python-snake/README.md

 #### Site Owner Goals

 The site owners goal is to provide an easy and fun place.
-This is made by going back to the roots with simple graphic and ASCII-art as its biggest design.
+This is made by going back to the roots with simple graphic and ASCII art as its biggest design.

 ## Design